eikek/publet/doc/src/main/resources/org/eknet/publet/doc/usage.md

 On the top there is a button bar with some actions: saving changes, deleting the file in questions, or to cancel the action and view the page.
-The button _Upload Files_ takes you to another screen for uploading files (instead of editing).
+The button _Upload Files_ takes you to another screen for uploading files (like images).

 Below the button bar, there is a combo box _Extensions_.
 This lets you choose from a set of file extensions.
 The file you're editing is then saved using